| In This Issue:FeedbackYour feedback is most welcome. Healing Points is here to serve your

 increasing in the United States, and some researchers say the increase is

+most likely due to hormone replacement.
 Dr. White's study included nearly 1,400 women, ages 50 to 74.
 Half the

 women had breast cancer.
 The researchers identified the two groups of